pawan-malhotra/blogs-converteasly/image/c99e99s74-how-to-convert-webp-to-jpg-or-jpeg-or-png-online-using-converteasly.md

 3. Click On Generate Button To Convert WebP To Jpg/Png Image.
 4. Click on the download icon or link to download zip file contains converted files or scan the given QR Code to save the zip file to your mobile or any other devices.

-<button url='https://www.converteasly.com/uploads/webp-to-jpgpng/118'>Click To Convert WebP To Jpg/Png</button>
+<a class="btn" href='https://www.converteasly.com/uploads/webp-to-jpgpng/118'>Click To Convert WebP To Jpg/Png</a>

 ### UseCases Of WebP To Jpg/Png Converter Tool 🙇‍♀️